andycroll/andycroll.com/_posts/2017/2017-12-11-set-title-in-the-view-template-using-content-for.md

   source: 'https://unsplash.com/photos/-9vMBjrU-RA'
 ---

-Rails has `content_for` as it’s primary way to store content in one place for use in other views, layouts or helpers.
-See `content_for` in the Rails documentation at [in the ActionView helpers](http://api.rubyonrails.org/v5.1.3/classes/ActionView/Helpers/CaptureHelper.html#method-i-content_for).
+Rails uses `content_for` as its primary way to store content in one place for use in other views, layouts or helpers.
+Find out more about `content_for` in the Rails documentation in the [ActionView helpers](http://api.rubyonrails.org/v5.1.3/classes/ActionView/Helpers/CaptureHelper.html#method-i-content_for) section.

 ## Instead of…

-...using an instance variable in the controller.
+...using an instance variable in the controller...

 ### `things_controller.rb`